Femtoscopic signatures of unique nuclear structures in relativistic collisions: Results and discussion

 It has been shown that the relative oscillation (i.e., the ratio of the second to the zeroth order Fourier terms) of the $R^2_{\rm{side}}$ parameter is connected to the freeze-out eccentricity of the fireball around the beam direction~\cite{STAR:2014shf}:

-The dependence of the extracted freeze-out eccentricity on the average transverse mass ${m_T = \sqrt{k_T^2+m_\pi^2}}$ is shown in Figure~\ref{fig:ecc}, for both Pb+Ne and Pb+O collisions.
+The dependence of the extracted freeze-out eccentricity on the average transverse mass ${m_T = \sqrt{k_T^2+m_\pi^2}}$ is shown in Figure~\ref{fig:ecc}.
 For each of the four cases, a slight increase towards higher $m_T$ can be observed.
 The oxygen results do not exhibit any significant differences between the NLEFT and Woods-Saxon cases, as the clustering-like structure in this case does not increase the elliptical asymmetry.
 On the other hand, the elliptical asymmetry caused by the bowling-pin shape of the neon nucleus seems to persist through the hadronic phase and significantly increase the freeze-out eccentricity compared to the spherical Woods-Saxon configuration, as well as compared to any of the oxygen configurations.
-It is also interesting to note that between the two Woods-Saxon cases, the neon eccentricity seems to be systematically below the oxygen, probably due to the slightly larger size of the system.
-Thus, the freeze-out eccentricity determined from azimuthally sensitive pion femtoscopy could provide another robust signal for the deformed initial shape of the neon nucleus when compared with oxygen measurements.
+It is also interesting to note that between the two Woods-Saxon cases, the neon eccentricity seems to be systematically below that of the oxygen, probably due to the slightly larger size of the system.

+In Ref.~\cite{Lu:2025cni}, it has been shown that changing the parton interaction settings within the AMPT model can change the absolute magnitude of the elliptic flow, but the ratio between $\rm{Pb}+\rm{Ne}$ and $\rm{Pb}+\rm{O}$ results remains unaffected.
+To mitigate systematic uncertainties arising from the evolution of the bulk medium and provide a clearer indication of differences in nuclear structure, observable ratios of the freeze-out eccentricities between $\rm{Pb}+\rm{Ne}$ and $\rm{Pb}+\rm{O}$ collisions are shown in Figure~\ref{fig:ratio}.
+In the Woods-Saxon case, the ratio is below unity, while for the NLEFT case, it is above unity for the whole $m_T$ range.
+The difference between the two cases is more pronounced at the lower $m_T$ region.
+Based on the above observations, the freeze-out eccentricity determined from azimuthally sensitive pion femtoscopy could provide another robust signal for the deformed initial shape of the neon nucleus when compared with oxygen measurements.